Istanbul Food Guide

 Image credit: Tuncer Gift Shop

-You’ll find those striking mosaic lamps here as well as smaller ceramic items like ashtrays, tiles, plates, and cups.
-You’ll also find lovely decanters here.
+You will find those striking mosaic lamps here, along with smaller ceramic items like ashtrays, tiles, plates, and cups.
+The decanters are lovely too.

 2. Jennifer’s Hamam